hmu-mech-npap/diss.tn.filtering-wind.py/src/signal_process_plots_datasets/FIR_LP_filter/FIR_LP_filter_contents.md

   the filtered signal.
 - **The warmup method :**
   - Is used to eliminate the time delay of the filter.
 The time delay of an FIR filter is (N-1)/2, with N= filter order.
+# m_CA_ files
+All files bellow use the compressed air measurements and the goal is to compare the recording with varius wind speeds and cross-examine the results.

+- **Drag_fir.py**
+  - Here the channel used to process the data is the drag sensor measurement from the laboratory wind tunnel setup.

+- **Torque_fir.py**
+  - Here the processed channel is from the torque sensor of the system.
+- Both files are using an **FIR lowpass filter** for filtering the original signal.
+The cutoff frequency is around 4000 Hz. #TODO

+- **Drag_butter.py**
+  - Here the filter used is a **buterworth IIR** and a cutoff frequency at 2000 Hz
 ##  **plots_time_freq_domain_.py :**
 This file is used for plotting the signal in time and frequency domain.
 It also plots the raw and filtered signals combined.
 Power spectrum of the original and filtered signal are also produced.
 Here the old measurements from 08/21 are used.